dana-ross/adrian/README.md

-# Adrian: A platform for secure, performant web font hosting.
+# Adrian: A platform for secure, performant web font hosting

 NOTE: Adrian is under active development & major architectural changes and is not ready for use.